Croton glandulosus: Varieties

-Habitat and weed status
+Habitat and distribution

 Tropic croton can be typically found in dry or sandy soil, fields, pastures, river terraces, cultivated fields, waste grounds, and along roadsides and railroads.

 Distribution

-Croton glandulosus can be found throughout the Southeastern United States, Central America, and in some parts of South America.
+Croton glandulosus can be found throughout the central and eastern United States, Central America, the Caribbean, and tropical South America.
 It is native to the south-central U.S. and is mostly prevalent in the coastal plain and Piedmont in Virginia, North Carolina, South Carolina, Tennessee, Georgia, Kentucky, Mississippi, Alabama, and Florida.
 It has even spread to regions as far north as Indiana and Iowa.
+It has been noted in New Jersey "along the railroad above Bishops Bridge" on a bed of "loose cinder railroad-ballast" and in Philadelphia.

+As a weed

 Much of its southeastern U.S. range is considered non-native or potentially non-native.
 This plant is becoming problematic for many agronomic crops such as corn, soybeans, cotton, and many others in southeast Virginia, North Carolina, Alabama, and Georgia.

-As a weed

 The increasing prevalence of tropic croton in the Southeastern United States has had a negative effect on the growth of many crops.
 Although limited research has been conducted to study the competitiveness of tropic croton, multiple studies have shown the troublesome nature of this plant.
 Research illustrated that tropic croton is the third most problematic weed in peanuts and the fifth most troublesome weed in cotton.
 Possible reasons for its increasing prevalence and competitiveness are its ability to effectively release multiple mature seeds, which are quickly consumed by birds and thus are easily dispersed.
 Also, multiple herbicides that are used in cotton and peanuts are less effective on tropic croton, which further increases its occurrence.